shabaz123/ez-field-fone/README.md

 ### Interfacing Connector

 An 8-pin connector is used to connect a cable between the Mic Board and the Main Board.

 A ready-made JST PH 8-way "opposite direction", also known as "reverse direction" cable can be used (available from AliExpress).
 The opposite/reverse direction means that when laid flat, opposite sides of the connector are seen from one end to the other (this means that pin 1 of the both connectors are attached to each other, and pin 2 of both connectors are attached to each other, and so on; in contrast, a "same direction" cable has pin 1 on one connector wired to pin 8 of the other connector, and pin 2 to pin 7, and so on).

-Double-check you have the correct cable; don't purchase a "same direction" cable!
+Double-check you have the correct cable; do NOT purchase a "same direction" cable!

+If you're using the larger Hammond enclosure, the cable length needs to ideally be 15cm (available from a few AliExpress stores) or alternatively 20cm (which more AliExpress stores offer).

+If you're using the smaller Hammond enclosure, a 10cm length cable should reach, but you'll need to measure it or try it out.

 ## 3.5 mm Audio Jack Pinout